t0ush1/paperlist/README.md

 ## SIGMOD

 - Data-Sharing Markets: Model, Protocol, and Algorithms to Incentivize the Formation of Data-Sharing Consortia
-  - SIGMOD23（Proceedings of the ACM on Management of Data）？
+  - SIGMOD23
-  - Raul Castro Fernandez|
+  - Raul Castro Fernandez
   - 数据共享联盟，市场算法，激励
   - [note](notes/Data-Sharing_Markets%20Model,%20Protocol,%20and%20Algorithms%20to%20Incentivize%20the%20Formation%20of%20Data-Sharing%20Consortia.md)，[paper](papers/Data-Sharing%20Markets%20Model,%20Protocol,%20and%20Algorithms%20to%20Incentivize%20the%20Formation%20of%20Data-Sharing%20Consortia.pdf)
 - Incentive-Aware Decentralized Data Collaboration